 The lactobacilli convert lactose sugar in milk into glucose and galactose, eventually breaking down into lactic acid.
 Live bacteria still remain in the yogurt and provide valuable contribution to the gut microflora.

 Yeasts, found in bread, ferment sugar in the flour and forms carbon dioxide and alcohol.
 The air holes in breads is the carbon dioxide, the raising agent of breads.
 The alcohol though, is mostly destroyed during the baking process.

-and other uncooked meat products, like pepperoni and chorizo, are mixed with salt, nitrate, spices and sugar.
+Salami and other uncooked meat products, like pepperoni and chorizo, are mixed with salt, nitrate, spices and sugar.
 The lactobacilli ferment the sugar, converting it to lactic acid, this then coagulates the meat and gives off that distinct taste.
 The lactic acid and nitrate also prevents the growth of harmful microorganisms, reducing the need for refrigeration.

-is a fermented milk drink made with kefir grains produced by using lactobacilli bacteria culture and yeast.
+A a fermented milk drink made with kefir grains produced by using lactobacilli bacteria culture and yeast.

-is a traditional soybean product made through both a natural culturing and controlled fermentation process that includes adding a mix of live mold.
+This is a traditional soybean product made through both a natural culturing and controlled fermentation process that includes adding a mix of live mold.
 Tempeh has becoming a very popular fermented food because it is known to reduce cholesterol and menopausal symptoms, increase bone density and aid in muscle recovery.
 In addition, it has the same amount of protein found in meat and high levels of vitamins B3, B5 and B6.